 From there, Marcio Lacerda's politcal career took off.
 April of 2007 to May, 2008, he was a Secretary of State for Economic Development of Minas Gerais.
 In 2008 he was elected as a Mayor of Belo Horizonte, and in 2012, he was re-elected in the first round to be the Mayor of the city.
 He was considered the best mayor of Brazil by Ibope and Datafolha institutes and indicated by the Foundation City Mayor as one of the best mayors in the world.

 In 2014, the survey ‘Best City’ Index pointed Belo Horizonte as the best capital, through survey that examined 77 indicators.
 In April, he was elected president of the National Front of Mayors for the biennium 2015/2016.
 In 2015 he was elected President of the National Front of Mayors.

-Charlotte is the Vice President of Sustainability for Related Companies, a real estate owner and developer with over $10B of residential, retail, office and affordable housing property.
+Charlotte was the Vice President of Sustainability for Related Companies, a real estate owner and developer with over $10B of residential, retail, office and affordable housing property.
 In 2008, the company committed to building green exclusively, and has since completed 20 LEED Silver, Gold and Platinum properties and has over 30 LEED projects underway, including several neighborhoods.
-Charlotte’s major project currently is the Hudson Yards microgrid.
+Charlotte’s major project was the Hudson Yards microgrid.